 If you have any kind of fish tank or aquarium at home, you will know exactly what we are talking about here.
 Ammonia is a huge problem is planted tanks as well as normal fish tanks too.
 In fact, it is highly poisonous to any and all living organisms in your fish tank.
 It will quickly poison, eat away at, and eventually kill all of the plant and fish life in your aquarium.
 So, we are here today to help you figure out how to lower ammonia levels in your fish tank.

 This ammonia is actually created by the breaking down of uneaten food, it is present in fish waste, and old or rotting plants will produce it too.
-Ammonia is a substance that you definitely need to get rid of.
+Ammonia is a substance that you definitely need to get rid of (Using a Neutral Regulator like this will help).
 There are bacteria which convert ammonia into nitrites, which is partially beneficial for your fish tank.
 However nitrites are almost as poisonous to your fish as ammonia, so this whole conversion thing really is not ideal.

 How To Lower Ammonia Levels In Fish Tank: 7 Ways